 Application Procedures: Application packet consists of a cover letter, comprehensive vita or resume, and names, addresses, phone numbers and email addresses of 3 recent professional references.
 The application should be sent as a single (one) complete electronic file to Lillie Johnson, Lillie.Johnson@asu.edu.
 Questions about the position and search should be directed to Tomalee Doan, Tomalee.email@example.com.

 Application Deadline: Application deadline is March 3, 2017; applications will be reviewed weekly thereafter until the search is closed.

 Other Information: Hiring is contingent upon eligibility to work in the United States.
 A background check is required for employment.
-For more information regarding ASU and the visit our web site: https://www.asu.edu .
-For the Tempe and/or Phoenix area, please visit http://www.visitarizona.com .
+For more information regarding ASU visit : www.asu.edu.
+For information about the Tempe and/or Phoenix area, please visit www.visitarizona.com.